Clavo huasca (Clove vine or White clove) is a large woody vine (liana) from the Amazon

 lipid peroxidation, uric acid synthesis, and tumor necrosis factor-α production.

-The bark extract (as an herbal tincture) could be beneficial for treating inflammation (the main traditional use of this plant.
+The bark extract (as an herbal tincture) could be beneficial as a remedy for inflammation (the main traditional use of

 Tincture: check with your herbalist or homeopath.